Lila Karp

-Lila Karp (1933 – September 15, 2008) was an American feminist author, teacher, activist, and psychotherapist.
-She is best known for her 1969 novel The Queen Is in the Garbage, and is profiled in the book Feminists Who Changed America, 1963-1975.
+Lila Karp (June 7, 1933 – September 15, 2008) was an American feminist author, teacher, activist, and psychotherapist.
+She is best known for her 1969 novel The Queen Is in the Garbage and is profiled in the book Feminists Who Changed America, 1963-1975.
 Karp spent a decade living in London, where she wrote The Queen Is in the Garbage, before moving to New York City in the late 1960s.

 She was among the second-wave feminists in New York in the 1960s and was a member of The Feminists.
-This group included such notables as Kate Millet, Flo Kennedy, Ti-Grace Atkinson, and Margo Jefferson.
-Karp was featured in the 1977 documentary Some American Feminists.
+This group included such notables as Kate Millett, Flo Kennedy, Ti-Grace Atkinson, and Margo Jefferson.
+Karp was featured in the 1977 documentary, Some American Feminists.

-Karp played a vital role in pioneering the field of Women's Studies at Princeton University, where she served as the director of the University Women's Center.
+Karp helped pioneer the field of Women's Studies at Princeton University, where she served as the director of the University Women's Center.
 She delivered a paper on the subject entitled "Women's Studies: Fear and Loathing in the Ivy League" at the National Women's Studies Association Meeting in 1979.
 She was appointed the co-director of The Institute for the Study of Women and Men at the University of Southern California in 1991.